 set-service diagtrack -startuptype disabled

-Read: How to Disable Telemetry & Data Collection using Task Scheduler.
+Disable Telemetry & Data Collection in Windows using Task Scheduler

 Configure Telemetry settings for individual components

-If you wish to set the telemetry levels for some of Windows 11/10 functions individually, you can do that too.
-Windows 11/10 allows you to configure telemetry settings for its following components and thereby control the data that is sent to Microsoft:
+If you wish to set the telemetry levels for specific Windows 11/10 features individually, you can do that too.
+Windows 11/10 allows you to configure telemetry settings for the following components and thereby control the data that is sent to Microsoft:

 - Cortana